sriramdasbalaji/azuredevopslabs/readme.md

     <div class="carousel-item active banner1">
       <div class="text-center p-t-60px">
       <h1 class="text-white">What is DevOps?</h1>
-      <p class="text-white mb-1">DevOps is the union of people, and products to enable<br>
+      <p class="text-white mb-1">DevOps is the union of people, process and technology to enable<br>
 continuous delivery of value to your end users.</p>
       </div>
     </div>